 their assets paying for long-term care before becoming eligible for

-Long-term care planning with the assistance of a Charlotte
+Long-term care planning with the assistance of a Charlotte elder law attorney

-pass on some of your hard-earned savings to your loved ones.
+some of your hard-earned savings to your loved ones.

 Proactive planning involves an evaluation of assets and implementation of effective strategies

 before the need for long-term care arises.
 Due to the nature of Medicaid

 laws, effective strategies implemented at least five years before application

 will allow an individual to protect most or all of his or her assets.